Compute

 For details, see Cloud Connect Pricing Details.

-In this scenario, to enable communication between the VPC in the CN-North Beijing4 region and the VPC in the CN-Hong Kong region, you need to apply for a cross-border permit to ensure data transmission security.
-Then, you need to create a cloud connection and load the two VPCs, purchase a bandwidth package, and configure the inter-region bandwidth.
+In this example, to connect the VPC in CN North Beijing4 and the VPC in CN-Hong Kong, you need to apply for a cross-border permit to ensure data transmission security.
+Then, you need to create a cloud connection and load the two VPCs, purchase a bandwidth package, and assign inter-region bandwidth.

-Figure 2 Process for connecting VPCs in different regions using a cloud connection
+Figure 2 Process of connecting VPCs in different geographic regions using a cloud connection

-Skip this step if you do not require cross-border communications.
+Skip this step if cross-border communication is not required.

 Table 2 Online cross-border permit application